david-pugh-gcell/GCellBeaconScanner_Android/README.md

 # GCellBeaconScanner Android
 Example Android Studio Project using the GCellBeaconScan aar Library to detect nearby iBeacon devices.

-This project is an example Android Studio project that uses the GCellBeaconScanner aarLibrary to easily set up and detect proximity to nearby iBeacon devices.
+This project is an example Android Studio project that uses the GCellBeaconScanner aar Library to easily set up and detect proximity to nearby iBeacon devices.

 For more information about iBeacons, potential applications, the Framework and other software support such as platforms please contact us at [GCell ibeacon.solar](http://www.ibeacon.solar).